DailyGrind-Sem6/Docs/Writerside/topics/Azure-Kubernetes-Service.md

 ## Azure CLI

 After installing the Azure CLI, I attempted to deploy some containers to AKS.
-However after running the command `az aks get-credentials --resource-group myResourceGroup --name myAKSCluster`, I received the following error:
+However, after running the command `az aks get-credentials --resource-group myResourceGroup --name myAKSCluster`, I received the following error:

 ```Bash
 The client '[ACCOUNT-EMAIL]' with object id '[OBJECT-ID]' does not have authorization to perform action 'Microsoft.ContainerService/managedClusters/listClusterUserCredential/action' over scope '[CLUSTER-NAME]' or the scope is invalid.
 If access was recently granted, please refresh your credentials.